Isaacjosh23/Date-counter/README.md

 A simple webpage to tell future and past days

 ## Features
-- button and input field to input dates
+- button to input dates
 - step buttons to move faster to your desired date